Early Assurance Applications for Post Bacc & Undergrads Are now open!

 - Are you the first to attend college in your family, veteran or graduate of the foster care system?

-If you answered ‘YES’ to at least 2 or more of these questions and have an interest in urban health, then you may be eligible for the Pathways to Practice program.
+If you answered ‘YES’ to at least 2 or more of these questions and have an interest in practicing in a medically underserved community, then you may be eligible for the Pathways to Practice program.

 PATHWAYS TO PRACTICE